Baldwin, Florida: Government and politics

 The municipality operated a 10000 sqft supermarket that opened on September 20, 2019, in response to the closure of the last remaining private grocery store, an IGA, in 2018; the county market was located in the former IGA building, which post-2018 prospective small business supermarket owners found too large and corporate chains found too small.
 The store closed down in March 2024.
 The nearest privately run supermarkets are in Macclenny and Jacksonville, and the Dollar General lacks fresh food.

-In the 2016 U.S. Presidential Election, 68% of the residents selected Donald Trump.
+In the 2016 U.S. presidential election, 68% of the residents selected Donald Trump.

 Transportation

 Baldwin is the terminus of three CSX subdivisions: the western terminus of the Jacksonville Terminal Subdivision, the northern terminus of the Wildwood Subdivision and the southern terminus of the Callahan Subdivision.

-The Florida Gulf & Atlantic Railroad acquired the former CSX main line from Pensacola to Baldwin on June 1, 2019.
+The Florida Gulf & Atlantic Railroad acquired the former CSX Tallahassee Subdivision and P&A Subdivision from Pensacola to Baldwin on June 1, 2019.
 CSX retained trackage rights on that route.

 No passenger trains stop in Baldwin, but Amtrak's Palmetto train served the Wildwood Subdivision until November 2004, and the Sunset Limited served the Tallahassee and Jacksonville Terminal Subdivisions until Hurricane Katrina ravaged the Gulf Coast in 2005.
 Additionally, the Jacksonville-Baldwin Rail Trail was a former Atlantic Coast Line Railroad line that was abandoned by CSX in 1992.